RishabhRD/rs-stl/README.md

 Porting STL to rust.

-Because of safety features of Rust, Rust is becoming a popular choice for implementing many new softwares.
 Rust has great set of algorithms based on `rust iterators`.
-However, still many algorithms are still missing like `std::rotate` because we don't have concept of `C++-like iterators`.
+However, many algorithms like `std::rotate` is still missing.
+This is because we don't have concept of `C++-like iterators`.

 C++ STL is a brilliant piece of work by Alex Stepanov and provides highly composable algorithms over C++ iterators.